-In april, during labtesting, one of the mayor slaughterhouses found that 2 cows were infected with the E. Coli bacteria.
+In April, during lab testing, one of the major slaughterhouses found that 2 cows were infected with the E. Coli bacteria.
 After hours of searching where the meat from these cows went, the slaughterhouse was able to notify the different companies.
-It then took another 3 days until these companies had an idea to which meat they should recall and destroy.
+It then took another 3 days until these companies had an idea as to which meat they should recall and destroy.
 By this time the meat was already being sold at one of the big retailers.

 Due to a lack of traceability covering this supply chain, the retailer lost complete track of which meat was infected and came from these cows.
 The result?
 Recall all the meat from the entire week!
 A total of 167 000 kg of meat would end up being destroyed.
 A lot of food waste at a staggering cost of 1,5 million euros.
 On top of this resulting in a bad reputation for the meat industry and meat consumption declining the coming weeks.
 The very large economic impact could have been avoided.

 After a situation like this, the question arises who is responsible for this very high cost and who should pay for what?
 In this case, the retailer wanted the one slaughterhouse to pay for the full cost of the recall.
 However, the meat coming from everywhere and not related to this slaughterhouse was also destroyed making this a very difficult case to make.